ShanaryS/real-estate-calculator-bot/README.md

 ## Notes

-* To get the property URLs from a search URL, selenium is required.
+* To get the property URLs from a search URL, selenium is required (For direct property analysis, either through print or run_analyis, it is not required).
 The properties are dynamically loaded behind a JavaScript script.
 The only way of accessing those properties is to scroll to the bottom of the page, then parse the html doc.
+I am using the [chromedriver](https://chromedriver.chromium.org/downloads) for selenium.
+Tutorial for setting up [here](https://sites.google.com/chromium.org/driver/getting-started?authuser=0).
 * Sends emails over the gmail SMTP server.
 It is not necessary to the program, but a nice bonus.
 For using the email feature, I recommend using a separate gmail account to send/receive the mail.
 Enable 2FA and use an app password for the script.
 I suggest creating a local ".env" file in the parent directory containing two lines of your email and app password.
 More details are in push_best_deals_to_email.py.

 ## Installation